 and with the help of big data, the created virtual simulation model modifies and updates itself accordingly.

-The companies that are now successfully providing the Digital twin technology in Healthcare includes GE Healthcare, Philips, Siemens, Alacris, IBM and Microsoft under the Azure umbrella.
+The companies that are now successfully providing the Digital twin technology in Healthcare include GE Healthcare, Philips, Siemens, Alacris, IBM, and Microsoft under the Azure umbrella.

 However, the twin technology does have some setbacks and challenges of establishing it, but sure has a promising road ahead.

 And, with the insights conceived by Digital Twins, the healthcare organizations could finally see an inefficiency pattern and gain a better grasp of why it occurred in the first place.
 In turn, creating innovative practices and quelling the reoccurrence of predicaments.

 You May Also Like to Read: